The Ideal Photo

 Make sure not to cut off ears or paws!

-A drawing containing two subjects may be possible even if the two subjects are in separate drawings.
+A drawing containing two subjects may be possible even if the two subjects are in separate photos.
 Having a photo of them together is useful to have as reference to size differences etc. Ideally the separate photos should be taken from the same level and under the same lighting conditions.

 A mock up can be made if more than one subject is to be drawn from separate photos.

 For all animals, take as many photos as possible as this will give more options to choose the best photo to work from.

 The best place and time to take a picture of your horse is outside (not in a stable), somewhere well-lit and ideally when the weather is bright but the sun is not too harsh.
 This will mean the horse will be evenly lit without bright sunshine creating too much contrast.
 Too much sun can mean detail is lost.
 If the sun is out, position yourself and your horse so that the sun is behind you but be careful not to cast your shadow on the horse.